apparat/object/README.md

 Variable                       | Description
 -------------------------------|------------------------------------------------------------
-OBJECT_DATE_PRECISION          | Precision for creation date encoding in object URLs, ranging from `0` (no dates in URLs) to `6`q ("`Y/m/d/H/i/s`").
+APPARAT_BASE_URL               | Absolute base URL of the apparat instance OBJECT_DATE_PRECISION          | Precision for creation date encoding in object URLs, ranging from `0` (no dates in URLs) to `6`q ("`Y/m/d/H/i/s`").
 Typical would be `3` ("`Y/m/d`").
 OBJECT_RESOURCE_EXTENSION      | File extension for object text resources (e.g. "`md`")